y mother named me after her 1978 yellow Schwinn bicycle; she said she didn't want to waste a good name.

 I'm Lois, an eighth generation Oregonian, currently a freelance journalist and photographer.

 Previously, I worked as an editor in the feature well at Popular Science,

 and before that at The Atlantic and Foreign Policy.
 I've reported from all seven continents.

-My work has been published, in print and online, at The New Yorker, The Atlantic,
+My work has been published, in print and online, at The New Yorker, Harper's, The Atlantic,

 and the Woods Hole Oceanographic Institution.

 I'm interested in creative ways to use digital platforms, and in addition to writing and photography

-worked with audio, video, cartography, and page design.
+have worked with audio, video, cartography, and page design.
 I'm available for freelance assignments.